Muscle car: 1970s: Decline of the segment

-The popularity of muscle cars declined through the early 1970s, due to factors including the Clean Air Act, the fuel crisis and increasing insurance costs.
-The 1973 oil crisis resulted in rationing of fuel and higher prices.
-Muscle cars quickly became unaffordable and impractical for many people.
-In addition, the automobile insurance industry levied surcharges on all high-powered models.
+The popularity of muscle cars declined through the early and mid-1970s due to a combination of power-sapping emissions controls and a switch to unleaded fuel mandated by the Clean Air Act, the 1970s energy crisis, and increased insurance costs for performance cars.
+The 1973 oil crisis notably resulted in rationing of fuel and sustained higher prices, which quickly made muscle cars unaffordable and impractical for many people.

 Before the Clean Air Act of 1970, a majority of muscle cars came optioned with high-compression engines (some engines were as high as 11:1), which required high-octane fuel.
-Before the oil embargo, 100-octane fuel was common.
+Prior to 1970, 100-octane fuel was common.
 However, following the passage of the Clean Air Act of 1970, octane ratings were lowered to 91 (due in part to the removal of lead).
 Manufacturers reduced the compression ratio of engines, resulting in reduced performance.
 Simultaneously, efforts to combat air pollution focused Detroit's attention on emissions control rather than increased power outputs.

+With performance drained, MPG mattering, and raised insurance rates, the writing had already been on the wall by the early 1970s; when Ford introduced a much-downsized base inline 4-cylinder powered Mustang II in 1974, which did not even have a V8 option, the muscle car era had effectively ended and the malaise era had begun.

 1980s–1990s: Performance revival

-Muscle car performance began a resurgence in the early 1980s with high output V8 engines introduced for the Ford Mustang GT, Chevrolet Camaro Z28, and Pontiac Firebird Formula/Trans Am.
-Initially using four-barrel carburetors, engine performance and fuel economy were increased by the mid-1980s using electronic fuel injection systems and advanced engine management controls.
+Muscle car performance began a resurgence in the early 1980s with high-output V8 engines introduced for the Ford Mustang GT, Chevrolet Camaro Z28, and Pontiac Firebird Formula/Trans Am.
+Initially using four-barrel carburetors, engine performance, and fuel economy were increased by the mid-1980s using electronic fuel injection systems and advanced engine management controls.
 Muscle car performance began to reappear on intermediate two-door coupés such as the Chevrolet Monte Carlo SS and Buick Regal.
 The Buick Regal used turbocharged V6 engines on the Grand National, Turbo-T, T-Type, and GNX models which rivaled the performance of V8 engines.

-The few muscle cars remaining in production by the mid-1990s included the fourth generation Mustang, fourth generation Camaro, and fourth generation Firebird.
+The few muscle cars remaining in production by the mid-1990s included the fourth-generation Ford Mustang, the tenth-generation Ford Thunderbird Super Coupe with its supercharged engine, the fourth-generation Chevrolet Camaro, and fourth-generation Pontiac Firebird.